stephan-double-u/cross-language-validation-schema/README.md

 >     Therefore, further evaluation for rule 1 is skipped.
 > 1. The permissions constraint of rule 2 _does match_ because the user does not have the permission MANAGER.
 >
->    The condition "_maintenanceNextDate_ must not be null" of rule 2 is not fulfilled.
+>    The content constraint of rule 2 is evaluated to _true_ because it contains the key/value pair
->
+>     `"nullEqualsTo": true`
->    Therefore, further evaluation for rule 2 is skipped.
 > 1. Rule 3 does not have a permissions constraint or a conditions constraint.
 >
 >    The content constraint of rule 3 is evaluated to _true_ because it contains the key/value pair